 This six-week program is delivered in three 2-week sessions in Nairobi, Kenya.
 The instructors are internationally recognized experts in plant breeding and seed technology.
 Scholarships are available for select students to attend this prestigious program.

 Attendees are invited on full scholarship based on applications for each class.
 Class size is limited to 40 participants.
-The Call for Applications for Class VI will be issued by September 2023.

 - AfPBA Class I (2013 - 2014 Course)